top of page

 Gnomes are cast in concrete and placed anonymously out in the wide world.
 Each carries a small QR code that links back to this site.

-When someone discovers a gnome, they might scan it, might read the story, they may feel encouraged to move the gnome and log its new location.
-The next person who comes along might move it farther.
-Over time, each gnome builds a travel story—written by strangers who may never meet.
+When someone discovers a gnome, they might scan it, read the story, move it along.
+The next person might take it farther.
+Over time, each gnome builds a travel story—written by strangers.

 The journeys so far